Monthly Survey of Smelters and Metal Refineries (MSMR)

 The data are not seasonally adjusted; therefore comparisons should only be done on a year-over-year basis.

-This is a census survey with a high response rate, averaging 90% over the last year.
-Hence, under-coverage is minimal and the bias introduced from non-response cases is negligible.
-The use of historical data for imputation purposes helps in keeping the data aligned with trends to reduce overestimation and maintain accuracy.
+This is a census survey with a response rate averaging 68% in 2021, following the integration of aluminum producing entities in the questionnaire.
+The use of historical data as well as other data sources for imputation purposes helps in keeping the data aligned with trends to reduce overestimation and maintain accuracy.

 The questionnaire is strategically designed to control non-sampling errors with the standardization of terms and the use of edit checks.